mr4121/mr4121/README.md

 ### Hi there 👋,
 # I'm Mohit Raj

-**Every number has a story; I help businesses uncover it**  by ransforming complex datasets into actionable insights using Python, SQL, Excel, and visualisation tools.
+**Every number has a story; I help businesses uncover it** by transforming complex datasets into actionable insights using Python, SQL, Excel, and visualisation tools.

 ---